lammps/lammps/doc/src/kspace_style.rst

 ----------

 The *tild* style is an implementation of 'theoretically informed Langevin Dynamics' method (previously known as `Dynamical Mean Field Theory`) :ref:`Chao <Chao>`: :ref:`Fredrickson<Fredrickson>`: :ref:`Grzetic<Grzetic>`.
-This potential uses a particle-mesh scheme to calculate non-bonded pairwise forces indirerctly through a gridded density representation.
+This interaction potential uses a particle-mesh scheme to calculate non-bonded pairwise forces indirerctly through a gridded density representation. *tild* assigns a potentials for each simulation particle type, defined with :doc:`kspace_modify tild <kspace_modify>`.
 This potential does NOT calculate any Coulombic interactions.

-As of right now, *tild* contains two potentials for a simulation particle: a Gaussian potential and the complementary error function (erfc).
-Traditionally, the Gaussian potential is used for monomers and the erfc function models a hard sphere nanoparticle.

 .. note::

    Unlike other KSpace solvers in LAMMPS, the kspace TILD accounts for non-bonded interactions, both short-range and long-range interactions through a "short-ranged" potentital.
 Therefore, there is no accompanying short range pair-style required.
-We do, however, recommend using :doc:`fix langevin<fix_langevin>` with *tild* to fully implement the TILD model.
+To fully implement the TILD methodology, use :doc:`fix langevin<fix_langevin>` with *tild*.

 The specified *grid resolution* is different from the accuracy setting for other LAMMPS KSpace styles in that there is no Green's function being solved.
 Instead,